rgrove/sanitize/README.md

 ##### :css => :properties (Array or Set)

-Whitelist of CSS property names to allow.
+List of CSS property names to allow.
 Names should be specified in lowercase.

 ##### :css => :protocols (Array or Set)